NerdyGamerB0i/NexusModsCustomSearchEngines/README.md

 # NexusModsCustomSearchEngines
-Handy custom Chromium browser search engine URLs for Nexus Mods!
+Handy Chromium browser search engine URLs for Nexus Mods!

-After making a custom search engine for Skyrim Special Edition mods for my internet browser, I figured I should share it with others.
-I decided to add it to GitHub, because I'll probably end up needing to make more for other games.
+If you don't know how to add custom search engines to your Chromium browser, see [this tutorial](https://imgur.com/gallery/e1tstEi) I threw together on Imgur

 ## List of Search URLs
 ###### Right click whichever one you want to use and click *Copy link address*